rixx/books.rixx.de/src/reviews/samuel-r-delany/nova.md

   rating: 3
 ---

 Nova by *Samuel Delany* was alright – a beautiful space opera telling the story of a captain and is impromptu crew in a well-thought, well-described future a thousand years from now.
-I can't really say why it didn't grip me as much as other Delany books, maybe my mood and the book just weren't a fit at the time.
+I can't really say why it didn't grip me as much as other Delany books.
+My mood and the book just weren't a fit at the time.